Pfäfers Abbey: 18th century

 The election of the abbot caused controversy in 1734 as Zürich—one of the Swiss cantons in condominium over the abbey—refused to confirm the election of abbot Ambrosius Müller; Johann Jakob Scheuchzer was therefore commissioned to examine the royal privileges of the abbey.
 Some of the Imperial and Papal papers confirming rights of the monastery were identified as 17th-century forgeries.
-Negotiations at the 1738 Tagsatzung finally confirmed the rights of the abbey over the municipalities of Pfäfers, Vättis, Valens and Ragaz.
+Negotiations at the 1738 Tagsatzung finally confirmed the rights of the abbey over three towns or villages in the modern day municipality of Pfäfers – Pfäfers, Vättis and Valens, as well as Ragaz, in today's municipality of Bad Ragaz.
+The abbey is physically located in modern Pfäfers; just outside the border of Bad Ragaz.

 In 1794, a revolt of the monastery's subjects was crushed by the Vogt of Sargans.
 On 11 November 1798, during the French Revolutionary Wars, the county of Sargans was released by the Confederation and Abbot Benedict Bochsler had to free his subjects in a similar manner.
 After the French invasion, the monastery was abolished and partially destroyed.
 In 1801, the abbot returned with some brothers and, in 1803, the monastery was formally restored, after the founding of the canton of St. Gallen.